Breyanzi®: A safety profile in 3L+ CLL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1

 vHemorrhage includes epistaxis, haemorrhage intracranial, haematoma, haematuria, haemorrhoidal haemorrhage, intraventricular haemorrhage, lower gastrointestinal haemorrhage, traumatic haemothorax.

-BCL-2i, B-cell lymphoma-2 inhibitor; BTKi, Bruton tyrosine kinase inhibitor; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; NT, neurologic toxicity; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma.
+3L, third-line; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; NT, neurologic toxicity.

 This website is best viewed